Sandwich Infant School

 Spelling

 Within Key Stage One, we teach spelling as a discrete lesson, focussing upon a particular rule (linked to the National Curriculum expectations) at one time.
 Children will have the opportunity to practice these throughout the week.
-We also use Spelling Shed as an interactive approach to learning spellings, which is reinforced through homework practise.

 Our Curriculum